Homecoming: A Film by Beyoncé: Accolades

 Homecoming: A Film by Beyoncé was named the greatest documentary of 2019 by The Daily Dot.
 The film was also included in Paste's list of the 15 best documentaries of 2019.
 Decider journalist Claire Spellberg placed Homecoming at number two on her list of the best in television and film in 2019.
 Homecoming was also named the third best movie of any genre of 2019 by both Thomas Atkinson for The Skinny and Ken Bakely for Film Pulse, while Decider named it seventh best.
-Homecoming ranked at number 1 on Metacritic's list of the best miniseries, TV movies and specials of 2019, and at number two on Rotten Tomatoes' list of the Best Reviewed TV & Streaming Movies of the same year.
-The Los Angeles Times ranked Beyoncé's Coachella set and Homecoming was placed at number 1 on its "The Millennium 200" list chronicling the greatest pop culture moments of the first 20 years of the millennium.
-Homecoming was declared by Letterboxd as the fourth greatest documentary or non-fiction film of the decade (2010s).
+Homecoming ranked at number one on Metacritic's list of the best miniseries, TV movies and specials of 2019, and at number two on Rotten Tomatoes' list of the Best Reviewed TV & Streaming Movies of the same year.
+The Los Angeles Times ranked Beyoncé's Coachella set and Homecoming number one on its "The Millennium 200" list chronicling the greatest pop culture moments of the first 20 years of the millennium.
+Homecoming was declared by Letterboxd as the fourth greatest documentary or nonfiction film of the decade (2010s).
 Homecoming was included in Insider's list of the "21 Netflix originals everyone should watch in their lifetime, according to critics".

-The film won Best Music Film at the 62nd Annual Grammy Awards, marking the second winner in this category to be directed or co-directed by the artist, and the first individual African-American female artist to win since Janet Jackson in 1989.
+The film won Best Music Film at the 62nd Annual Grammy Awards, making it the second winner in this category to be directed or co-directed by the artist, and the first individual African American female artist to win since Janet Jackson in 1989.